 What's your idea of a perfect holiday/favourite place you've ever visited?

 My wife Hannah and I have been talking about visiting the Amalfi Coast in Italy for years, so that is first up on the list when we manage to plan our next special trip away.
-Besides that I’m more of a city break person and really enjoyed our last pre-COVID getaway which was a long weekend eating and drinking our way around Copenhagen.
+Besides that I’m more of a city break person and really enjoyed our last pre-COVID getaway which was a long weekend in Copenhagen.